Software-Improvement-Group/sigridci/docs/reference/QSM-quick-start-for-mendix-teamserver.md

 - the name of the Mendix project that you want to onboard in QSM
 - your Mendix login, make sure that your access level is at least Scrum Master
 - with that login you create a [Personal Acces Token](https://docs.mendix.com/apidocs-mxsdk/mxsdk/set-up-your-pat/).
-When creating the PAT please choose these security settings:
+When creating the PAT please choose these read only security settings:
  `mx:modelrepository:repo:read Read access to Team Server Git repositories and Team Server API`
 - For scalability you can create a PAT for a system users that has access to all your projects.